mtn81/zio-feather/README.md

 # zio-feather

 ## What is this
-zio-feather is a experimental library.
-It is build on top of scala3 and [ZIO](https://github.com/zio/zio).
+zio-feather is a experimental library, and it is build on top of scala3 and [ZIO](https://github.com/zio/zio).
 Mixing ZIO and scala3 capability, zio-feather wraps ZIO and it provides simpler usage for ZIO's excellent functionalities, especially

 * simplify dependency management